Top 10 best automatic cars 2023

 If luxury isn’t your aim, comfort and ease still may be.
 Any driver who spends time stuck in the traffic of Britain’s urban arteries would be grateful for the chance to rest their clutch foot and an automatic takes that third pedal away.
 Even if dense congestion isn’t an issue you face often, the elimination of the clutch can make driving easier for all, as well as providing a mobility solution for motorists who can’t operate a clutch for physical reasons.

 The automatic gearbox is no longer the preserve of slow, relaxing cars, either.
 Many of today’s most respected sports cars use a sophisticated system involving twin clutches and fast-acting hydraulics to change gear automatically at a rate far quicker than you could using a manual gearbox.
-Many of these can handle more power than a manual box, as well, and all allow you to keep both hands firmly on the wheel at all times, just like an F1 racing driver.
+Many of these can handle more power than a manual box, as well, and some cars even have electronic paddles mounted behind the steering wheel.
+These allow you to change gears manually, all while keeping both hands firmly on the wheel at all times - just like an F1 racing driver.

 In many cases, the automatic gearbox option for a car range is actually more responsive and, importantly, more efficient than its manual counterpart.
 This can mean lower fuel consumption and cleaner exhaust emissions.
 Some of the latest examples have nine or even 10 speeds and will always choose the right gear at the right time.
 This means that, no matter what road conditions you encounter, the engine will always be turning at the most efficient speed.